Suicide of Hamed Nastoh: Early life

 Nastoh was born on December 18, 1985, in Abbotsford, British Columbia.
 His parents, Nasima and Karim, had moved from Afghanistan to Canada a year prior to escape the Soviet-Afghanistan War.
 Nasima, who had a degree in psychology, worked at Immigration, Refugees and Citizenship Canada, while Karim, a professor of geography and history, sold Persian rugs.

 Nastoh attended Enver Creek Secondary School in Surrey with his brother, Abdullah.
 Nastoh was described as an intelligent student with a passion for horror movies, literature, dance, and music.
 Nastoh, then 14 years old, was bullied in person.
 In a note, he mentions to his parents that high school was terrible for him, everyone in his school would call him "gay", "fag", "queer", "four-eyes" and "big-nose" because his average grades were above 90 percent.
 He left a suicide note saying "I hate myself for doing this to you," he wrote to his parents.
 "I really, really hate myself, but there is no other way out."

 The Nastoh family lived on 143rd Street in Surrey, approximately 10 km away from the Pattullo Bridge, which crosses the Fraser River and connects Surrey to New Westminster.
 At 5:00 pm, Nastoh's mother, father, and younger brother David left the house to visit a neighbour, leaving Hamed and Abdullah by themselves.
-While Abdullah took a shower.
-Hamed put on his new Tommy Hilfiger jacket, left the house and made his way, probably by bus, to the Pattullo Bridge.
+While Abdullah took a shower, Hamed put on his new Tommy Hilfiger jacket, left the house and made his way, likely by bus, to the Pattullo Bridge.
 Upon reaching the bridge, Nastoh jumped to his death.

 Investigation

-After finshing his shower, Abdullah noticed that Hamed was gone.
+After finishing his shower, Abdullah noticed that Hamed was gone.
 He phoned his parents, and Kirim hurried home to investigate.
 Upon finding the note Hamed had left, Kirim contacted the Royal Canadian Mounted Police (RCMP).
 Hamed did not give any hints about how he killed himself, and the RCMP searched around Nastoh's home.

 The following day, police found Nastoh's body in the Fraser River, just south of the Pattullo Bridge.
-He wore a blue Nike backpack filled with rocks to weigh himself down. which the coroner deemed "unnecessary."
+He wore a blue Nike backpack filled with rocks to weigh himself down, which the coroner deemed "unnecessary."
 Nastoh died from blunt trauma after his eye hit a rock in the water at around 108 kph.
 The only visible injury was a scratch on his nose.

 One week before his death, Hamed had attended a suicide awareness seminar at Enver Creek Secondary School, given by a mother who had lost her son.
 In his note, Hamed wrote that he'd given his parents a "hint" when he mentioned that the speaker had said that suicidal people give hints.